 SECTION 4.6 The overall time frame from the initiation of the complaint until rendition of the decision by the Governing Board and notification thereof to the complainant shall not exceed thirty (30) days.
-In no instance shall there be more than ten (10) calendar days between the most recent alleged act about which a complaint may be filed and the first written notice of complaint is received nor shall there be more than ten (10) calendar days between the decision at any level and the date the appeal to the next level is received.
+In no instance shall there be more than ten (10) calendar days between the most recent alleged act about which a complaint may be filed and the first written notice of complaint is received nor shall there be more than ten (10) calendar days between the date the appeal to the next level is received.

 SECTION 4.7.
 Decisions at each level shall be in writing and dated.
 Each decision shall contain findings of fact and reasons for the particular resolution reached.
-The decision reached at each complaint level shall be sent to the complainant by certified mail or hand delivered by a person designated by the (School Leader or other title) within twenty (20) business days of the hearing.
+The decision reached at each complaint level shall be sent to the complainant by certified mail or hand delivered by a person designated by the Superintendent within twenty (20) business days of the hearing.

 SECTION 4.8.
-The decision at each level shall be delivered to the complainant and the affected parties by a person designated by the (School Leader or other title) either by (1) being hand delivered or (2) being deposited in the U.S. Mail (certified mail, return receipt requested).
+The decision at each level shall be delivered to the complainant and the affected parties by a person designated by the Superintendent either by (1) being hand delivered or (2) being deposited in the U.S. Mail (certified mail, return receipt requested).
 Notice to the complainant shall be deemed to have been made on the date of hand delivery or on the date of deposit in the U.S. Mail by certified mail, return receipt requested to the address stated in the complaint or, if not contained in the complaint, to the last known address of the complainant on file with the Governing Board.

 SECTION 4.9.
-If the complainant is dissatisfied with the review of the supervisor's decision, he or she must forward an appeal to the Executive Director or his/her designee within ten (10) working days.
-The appeal shall be inwriting and include the reason(s) for the appeal.
-The Executive Director or his/her designee will notify the Board President or his/her designee that a timely appeal has been received.
-A copy of all complaints involving appealreviews will be forwarded to the Board President or his/her designee.
+If the complainant is dissatisfied with the review of the supervisor's decision, he or she must forward an appeal to the Superintendent within ten (10) working days.
+The appeal shall be in writing and include the reason(s) for the appeal.
+The Superintendent will notify the Academy Principal or his/her designee that a timely appeal has been received.
+A copy of all complaints involving appeal reviews will be forwarded to the Academy's Board Chair.

 SECTION 4.10 The complainant and the individual(s) alleged to be in violation are entitled to the presence of an individual of his/her choice to assist in the presentation of the complaint at the Governing Board level.
-At the Board level nothing shall prevent the Board from having an attorney present to serve as the law officer who shall rule on issues of law and who shall not participate in the presentation of the case for the School Leader or the complainant.
+At the Board level nothing shall prevent the Board from having an attorney present to serve as the law officer who shall rule on issues of law and who shall not participate in the presentation of the case for the Superintendent or the complainant.

 SECTION 4.11.
 The Board, when hearing an appeal from the initial hearing, shall hear the complaint de novo.
-The complainant cannot present additional evidence at the Governing Board level of the complaint process, unless it is determined by the School Leader presiding over the complaint that such evidence is relevant to the issues presented at the initial hearing and such evidence was either not made available by the administration or not discoverable by the complainant or unless it is presented and received in writing to the person presiding over the complaint at least five (5) days prior to the set date for the Governing Board hearing.
-A committee of the Board will conduct the appeal proceeding within fifteen (15) working days and, within twenty (20) working days after the conclusion of the proceeding, will render a final decision.
+The complainant cannot present additional evidence at the Governing Board level of the complaint process, unless it is determined by the Superintendent presiding over the complaint that such evidence is relevant to the issues presented at the initial hearing and such evidence was either not made available by the administration or not discoverable by the complainant or unless it is presented and received in writing to the person presiding over the complaint at least five (5) days prior to the set date for the Governing Board hearing.
+A committee of the board will conduct the appeal proceeding within fifteen (15) working days and, within twenty (20) working days after the conclusion of the proceeding, will render a final decision.